TLC: Tables, Ladders & Chairs (2011)

-The 2011 TLC: Tables, Ladders & Chairs was the third annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.
-It was the first TLC held following the discontinuation of the first brand extension in August.
+The 2011 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the third annual TLC: Tables, Ladders & Chairs and took place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

-Eleven matches were contested at the event, ten of which took place live on pay-per-view.
+Eleven matches were contested at the event, 10 of which took place live on pay-per-view.
 In the main event, CM Punk defeated The Miz and Alberto Del Rio in a triple threat Tables, Ladders, and Chairs match to retain the WWE Championship.
+In other prominent matches, Big Show defeated Mark Henry in a chairs match to win the World Heavyweight Championship, after which, Daniel Bryan cashed in his Money in the Bank contract and defeated Big Show to win the title, and in the opening bout, Zack Ryder defeated Dolph Ziggler to win the United States Championship.

 The event received 179,000 pay-per-view purchases, which was down from the previous year's 195,000 buys.
+This was the first TLC event held following the discontinuation of the first brand extension in August.
+It was also the first TLC event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Production

 Background

-The event was held at the 1st Mariner Arena in Baltimore, Maryland.
+The third annual TLC: Tables, Ladders & Chairs was held at the 1st Mariner Arena in Baltimore, Maryland.

-TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) produced every December by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) event produced every December by WWE since 2009.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2011 event was the third TLC, and the first since the end of the first brand split in August.
-It was scheduled to take place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.
+The third TLC event was scheduled to take place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.

+This was the first TLC event held following the end of the first brand split in August.
+It was also the first TLC event held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.